List of Good Trouble characters: Silas Thompson

-Born Gary Brecker, Silas Thompson (portrayed by Graham Sibley; season 4) is a man who was arrested for filing fake health insurance claims.
+Born Gary Brecker, Silas Thompson (portrayed by Graham Sibley; season 4-5) is a man who was arrested for filing fake health insurance claims.
 After serving time, he has become a cult leader who Jenna has fallen in with while using a farm as a front for his activities.
+When Adam pointed his shotgun at a fleeing Marianna, Joaquin, and Jenna, Silas tried to stop him.